Locheed/NKLK-website/README.md

 - Live server details.
 - Live scoreboard for players on server.
 - Statistic page (Search by soldier name, by date or get all-time stats).
-- Admins listing page with a profile pictures.
+- Admins listing page with a profile pictures and their online status.

 ## Technical data

 - This website uses Angular 2 as framework.
-- For backend data is handled with a Node.js, MongoDB and Mongoose.
+- For backend data is handled with a Node.js, Express.js, MongoDB and Mongoose.
 - Statistics are fetched from gameserver api.
-- Live scoreboard data is fetched from rconnet api every 10s and then cached to MongoDB with a Mongoose Schema.
-Node.js is then serving data to clients.
+- Live scoreboard data is fetched from rconnet api every 8s and then cached to MongoDB with a Mongoose Schema.
+Node.js (Express.js) is then serving data to clients.